AssiKalle/Backbone_ThIWert/Project_Planning.md

 **3. Detail planning:**
 For distance estimation, Google Earth is optimal.
 After topographic survey, information has been compared with estimated data for correction.
-Presumably maximum 3 to 4 appointments are required for topology research for exact locations and views of mounting options and possible weather condition.
+Presumably maximum 3 to 4 appointments are required for topology research for exact locations and views as well as signal direction of mounting options and possible weather condition.
 There are also some details needed to notice such as cable access, estimated length of cable, technical devices, etc.
-To reduce additional power suply, it is fairly good if Power over Ethernet is applied.
+To reduce additional power suply, it is fairly good if Power over Ethernet technology is applied.
 For safety purpose, PoE Antenna should have max 48V DC.
 The best option to transmit internet signal to end devices is Glass Fiber.
-Test installation and configuration of PoE Antennas in Labor.
+Test installation and configuration of PoE Antennas should be prepared in Labor.

-tbd [^1]
+Practical installations should also take 3 to 4 appointments to adjust technical details e.g. signal direction, practical devices configuration, etc.
+Performance and durability test should be performed after practical installations.

 **4. Contact details:**
 1. ThIWert: